-Exclusive: WeWork considers dramatic valuation discount ahead of IPO
+Exclusive: WeWork considers dramatic valuation cut in IPO

 (Reuters) - WeWork owner The We Company may seek a valuation in its upcoming initial public offering of between $10 billion and $12 billion, a dramatic discount to the $47 billion valuation it achieved in January, people familiar with the matter said on Friday.

-If the We Company were to press on with the IPO at such a low valuation, it would represent a major turning point in the venture capital industry’s growth over the last decade that has led to the rise of startups such as Uber Technologies Inc, Snap Inc and Airbnb Inc.
+Were the We Company to press on with the IPO at such a low valuation, it would represent a major turning point in the venture capital industry’s growth over the last decade, that has led to the rise of startups such as Uber Technologies Inc, Snap Inc and Airbnb Inc.

 It would mean that the We Company would be valued less than the $12.8 billion in equity it has raised since it was founded in 2010, according to data provider Crunchbase.
 And it would represent a major blow to its biggest backer, Japan’s SoftBank Group Corp, at a time it is trying to amass $108 billion from investors for its second Vision Fund.

 The sources cautioned that no decision has been made and asked not to be identified because the matter is confidential.
-WeWork did not immediately respond to a request for comment.
+WeWork and SoftBank did not immediately respond to requests for comment.

-Investors have expressed concerns about the We Company’s business model, which relies on a mix of long-term liabilities and short-term revenue, raising questions about how it would weather an economic downturn.
+Investors have expressed concerns about the U.S. office-sharing start-up’s business model, which relies on a mix of long-term liabilities and short-term revenue, raising questions about how it would weather an economic downturn.

 The We Company’s deliberations indicate it does not feel confident that the corporate governance changes it unveiled on Friday, slightly loosening CEO and co-founder Adam Neumann’s grip on the company, will be enough to woo investors concerned about its lack of a path to profitability.

+The WeWork brand is strongly tied to Neumann, a flamboyant, freewheeling 40-year-old Israel-born entrepreneur who has said that the We Company’s mission is “to elevate the world’s consciousness.”
+His wife Rebecca serves as the We Company’s chief brand officer and is a powerful figure inside the company.

-The changes are largely symbolic in nature, aimed at showing the We Company is listening to investors after being forced to slash its IPO price expectations, corporate governance experts said.
+The We Company’s corporate governance changes are largely symbolic, aimed at showing the We Company is listening to investors after being forced to slash its IPO price expectations, corporate governance experts said.
+Last month, it was considering an IPO valuation of around $20 billion.

 “That change is seemingly cosmetic in nature,” said Charles Elson, a professor of corporate governance at the University of Delaware, referring to the We Company’s announcement it will reduce Neumann’s voting power.
 “He will still control the composition of the board.”